davidgaya/open_bilrost_cli/README.md

 1/ Create workspace.

 A workspace is the local representation of a project.
-This is where assets get updated.
+This is where assets are updated.

 `bilrost create-workspace test-workspace relative/path/to/folder --organization org_name --project-name test --branch master --description "test workspace"`